John Opel House

-John Opel House, also known as the Green Tree Hotel and Bochelman House, is a historic home located at Jasper, Dubois County, Indiana.
+John Opel House, also known as the Green Tree Hotel and Bochelman House, is a historic home located at Jasper, Indiana.
 It was built about 1850, and is a 2 1/2-story, five bay by three bay, Federal style brick dwelling.
 It rests on a stone foundation, has a gable roof, and interior end chimneys.
 It features a saw-tooth cornice and barrel-vaulted wine cellar.

 It was added to the National Register of Historic Places in 1984.